 Who has to pay the radio and television licence fee

-What is also important to mention is that these fees are not payable per person, by number of devices or for multiple properties owned by you.
+What’s also important to note is that these fees are not per person, by number of devices, or for multiple properties you own.
 They apply to the household as a whole.
-This means that it doesn’t matter if your household is made up of yourself or 10 people, and it doesn’t matter if you have 20 TVs or none.
+That means it doesn’t matter if your household is made up of yourself or 10 people, and it doesn’t matter if you have 20 TVs or none.
 Similarly, you only pay one charge if you own a house, flat and cottage.

 Are you solving a similar problem?